 Do you need to confront any resentments you’re harboring?

 You and your spouse should discuss any anger, resentment, or bitterness you may be harboring toward one another during relationship check-ins.
-You can’t communicate effectively if you have ill will toward one another, and putting off solving urgent problems now will make them more difficult to resolve in the future.
+You can’t communicate effectively if you have ill will toward one another, and putting off solving urgent problems now will make them more challenging to resolve in the future.

 Do we learn from our errors?